DrewL4/TwentyFourSeven/docs/UNRAID_GPU_SETUP.md

-# NVIDIA GPU Setup Guide for Unraid (DizqueTV-Style Implementation)
+# NVIDIA GPU Setup Guide for Unraid (TwentyFourSeven-Style Implementation)

-This guide will walk you through setting up NVIDIA GPU hardware acceleration for TwentyFourSeven on Unraid, following the same proven patterns used by DizqueTV.
+This guide will walk you through setting up NVIDIA GPU hardware acceleration for TwentyFourSeven on Unraid, following the same proven patterns used by TwentyFourSeven.

-## Key Changes - DizqueTV-Style Implementation
+## Key Changes - TwentyFourSeven-Style Implementation

-We've completely rewritten the GPU detection and Docker configuration to match DizqueTV's proven approach:
+We've completely rewritten the GPU detection and Docker configuration to match TwentyFourSeven's proven approach:

 ### 🔄 **Major Changes Made**

-1. **Base Image**: Now uses `jrottenberg/ffmpeg:4.4-nvidia2004` (same as DizqueTV)
+1. **Base Image**: Now uses `jrottenberg/ffmpeg:4.4-nvidia2004` (same as TwentyFourSeven)
 2. **Simplified Runtime**: Uses `--runtime=nvidia` only (no `--gpus all`)
-3. **Environment Variables**: `NVIDIA_DRIVER_CAPABILITIES=all` (DizqueTV pattern)
+3. **Environment Variables**: `NVIDIA_DRIVER_CAPABILITIES=all` (TwentyFourSeven pattern)
 4. **Simplified Detection**: Direct nvidia-smi check instead of complex device probing
-5. **No Device Mapping**: Relies on NVIDIA runtime (like DizqueTV)
+5. **No Device Mapping**: Relies on NVIDIA runtime (like TwentyFourSeven)

 ## Prerequisites